 In order to avoid reinventing the wheel, find out what IL efforts, if any, your library offered in the past.
 This is where staff with long institutional knowledge can be invaluable.
 What did the previous program offer?
 Why was it abandoned, and are those factors still an issue?
 If the program exists, but at a reduced size, what was the reason for downsizing?
 What was and wasn't successful?

+Is there a need to create more online resources, offer classes with different schedules or formats, or make adjustments to the focus of your classes to account for new developments and trends in the information literacy landscape?
 Make sure to account for changes in the institution and in student needs when you're assessing what to keep and what to leave behind from the previous version.
-If the old program operated so long ago that it didn't include digital literacy, for example, it obviously can't be revived without an overhaul.
+If the old program operated so long ago that it didn't include digital literacy or generative AI, for example, it obviously can't be revived without an overhaul.
 Differences in your population will require changes to a previously existing program as well.
 For example, if your students now mainly come from a community college rather than straight from high school, you'll have to adjust the program accordingly.
-Or if your institution has recently started to offer health technology programs, like many other institutions, you'll have to account for health students and their curricular needs in your planning.
+Or if your institution, like many others, has recently started to offer health technology programs, you'll have to account for health students and their curricular needs in your planning.